-As formally approved in April 1961, the "C" Stereo" system (not yet known as Mural) involved the fabrication of one engineering vehicle carrying C''' cameras originally intended for individual flight and the procurement of five additional sets of cameras to be launched between April and August 1962.
-In actuality, the CIA had provided initial funds to Lockheed a month earlier, but with the proviso that should be spent in what remained of fiscal not more than year 1961.
-That action proved premature; on 28 March the agency abruptly instructed Lockheed to halt all work on the stereo system.
+Kennedy, who had taken office only a month earlier.
+The real request for approval went from Charyk to the new Secretary of Defense, carrying C'" cameras originally intended for individual flight and the procurement of five additional sets of cameras to be launched between April and August 1962.
+In actuality, the CIA had provided initial funds to Lockheed a month earlier, but with the proviso that not more than \$1.4 million should be spent in what remained of fiscal year 1961.
+That action proved premature; on 28 March the agency 11 abruptly instructed Lockheed to halt all work on the stereo system.
 The sudden reversal seemed to have been occasioned by Charyk's objection to the unauthorized and premature expenditure approval and by a general realization that neither specifications nor program structure had been reviewed at the higher levels of the CIA and the DoD.
 Charyk also had reservations about the agency's unilateral decision that Lockheed would be system manager and Itek an associate contractor, a departure from the arrangement earlier used in Corona.
 Charyk (with the support of CIA deputy director Richard Bissell) wanted the Air Force-CIA program office, supported by the Air Force Ballistic Missile Division, to act as "system engineering/technical direction" authority.
 Of course the Charyk-Bissell preference carried the day.